First impressions matter, even more so to potential applicants!

 There’s no need to put your school’s website through an entire overwhelming overhaul.
 Instead, you can add a page or a section that provides critical information to potential international students.

 Putting this information in a separate section, and one that’s easily found in the site’s navigation makes it easier for students to access the information.
 And thus, more likely they’ll apply to your school.

 - Cambridge Network’s contact information and inquiry form, so that students know who to contact when they are ready to apply to your school

 - Information about your school that’s marketable to the students.
 Consider including information like college matriculation percentages, international student population details, success stories of any international students, and general information about the town or city surrounding your school

-- Videos and/or photos of your international students, if possible
+- Videos and photos of your international students, if possible

-- An explanation of the relationship between Cambridge Network and your school as it applies to international admissions, homestay and/or academics
+- An explanation of the relationship between Cambridge Network and your school as it applies to international admissions, homestay, and academics

 You Should Consider Including:

 - Your school’s marketing flyer, designed and translated by Cambridge Network